apollographql/apollo-client/docs/source/read-and-write.md

 <h2 id="updating-the-cache-after-a-mutation">Updating the cache after a mutation</h2>

 Being able to read and write to the Apollo cache from anywhere in your application gives you a lot of power over your data.
-However, there is one place where we most often want to update the data in our cache and so Apollo Client has optimized for that use case.
-That place would be after a mutation.
+However, there is one place where we most often want to update our cached data: after a mutation.
+As such, Apollo Client has optimized the experience for updating your cache with the read and write methods after a mutation with the `update` function.
 Let us say that we have the following GraphQL mutation:

 ```graphql
 mutation TodoCreateMutation($text: String!) {